top of page

 Situated in the largest conservation area in Africa, Sossusvlei is Namibia’s most spectacular and well-known attraction.
 Characterized by the large red dunes that surround it, Sossusvlei is a large, white and salt pan.
 The dunes are some of the highest in the world, reaching almost 400 meters, and provide wonderful and unforgettable scenarios.

-Benarrivati Africa Luxury Travel - Namibia - Skeleton Coast
+Benarrivati Africa Luxury Travel Experts - Namibia - Etosha National Park

 This area is acknowledged as one of Namibia’s greatest treasures, in that it is one of the world’s last great wildernesses.
 It extends from the Ugab River in the south for 500 km.
 Dense coastal fogs and cold sea breezes caused by the cold Benguela Current add atmosphere to the windswept beaches that are littered with shipwrecks, bones and other debris.

-Benarrivati Africa Luxury Travel - Namibia - Fish River Canyon
+Benarrivati Africa Luxury Travel Experts - Namibia - Fish River Canyon

 Fish River Canyon